 SSO allows users to sign in once and access multiple related sites/applications.
 OpenID Connect makes SSO possible.
 In this document, users sign in at Yahoo for SSO.

 You present an authorization code or Refresh Token to the token endpoint to obtain an Access Token and/or ID Token.
-The token endpoint is used in every flow except for the Implicit Grant Flow (where the Access Token or ID Token can be issued directly).
 See Token Endpoint in RFC 6749 for more information.

 Yahoo’s token endpoint is